mcvittal/SpatialTools/README.md

 Contains some helper functions that are still used in both oss_tools and arcpy_tools, but aren't necessarily spatial-releated or need special spatial libraries to execute.

+## Other code folders

+I've also included a few projects that I've worked on for different assignments and projects (auto census and GSOD).
+Separate READMEs are available within their respective folders.

 # Using this repository